-Now in its fifth year as Venue Partner to Home of the Arts (HOTA), the Board has contributed more than \$159,000 to dozens of spectacular events and productions - from major productions such as Miss Saigon and HAIR, to theatrical stage shows for families such as George's Marvellous Medicine, Kids Take Over HOTA and the annual GLOW Festival.
+Now in its sixth year as Venue Partner to Home of the Arts (HOTA), the Board has contributed more than \$168,000 to dozens of spectacular events and productions - this year the Company was the proud partner of the internationally renowned artist, Luke Jerram's artwork GAIA, pictured below.
 This significant investment by the Board allows HOTA to deliver a diverse, and often free, program of arts and culture to more than 800,000 visitors.
+With the excitement of the new Art Gallery opening in 2021, the Board looks forward to a long-term partnership to assist HOTA in bringing world class exhibitions for all to enjoy on the Gold Coast.